 The solution?
 Temporarily running away.

 I’ve heard of people who traveled to another state for a few weeks to avoid their living spaces.
 Some stayed with friends for a while.
-I avoided my apartment literally by running away from it; jumping on my bike to ride somewhere — anywhere! — or skipping my subway stop on my way home.
+I avoided my apartment by literally running away from it; jumping on my bike to ride somewhere — anywhere! — or skipping my subway stop on my way home.

 The maps below are drawn from memory of some of the more liberating random acts of movements.
 I do love how it shows me running in circles while trying to outrun my anxiety.
-It is seemingly futile (again, running in circles here to avoid the unavoidable - dealings with your emotions) but I suppose the momentum does help when you feel like jello inside.
+It is seemingly futile (again, running in circles here to avoid the unavoidable - dealing with your emotions) but I suppose the momentum does help when you feel like jello inside.

 Also: for some reason, I wanted to name them after movies.